 See the library reading list for this module (Medway)

-12.1 Show knowledge of psychological theories relating to sport & exercise
+Demonstrate knowledge of psychological theories relating to sport and exercise

-12.2 Show knowledge of cognitive and social psychological factors that influence behaviour in a sport & exercise environment
+Discuss how cognitive and social psychological factors can influence behaviour in a sport and exercise environment

-12.4 Show knowledge of group and individual behaviour in sport & exercise environments
+Demonstrate knowledge of group and individual behaviour in sport and exercise environments

 Back to top